AdhamSamer3301/ITI/Laravel/Facebook/README.md

 ## How to run:

-1- First, Create a database in phpmyadmin called "fblaravel" 2- Copy these codes:
+1- First, Create a database in phpmyadmin called "fblaravel".
+2- Copy these codes:.

     ```
     composer install
     cp .env.example .env